WDerricotte/wderricotte.github.io/teaching/chem321f17/index.md

 </div>

 ## Welcome ##
 Welcome to the course web page for the Fall 2017 class of CHEM 321: Physical Chemistry I at [Morehouse College](http://morehouse.edu).
+The links above may be very useful to you throughout the semester.
+There you will find a PDF copy of the syllabus, a repository of any related course materials, and homework problem sets.
+Also I will update the site with a short (two or three sentence) lecture recap describing what was covered in class during that day.
+Very useful if you miss class or just need a reminder of the last topic discussed.

 <div class="row">
   <div class="col-xs-12 col-sm-6">